 White makes the case that the present-day ecological crisis has its roots in one of the most human-centered religions that has emerged in the course of history.
 This anthropocentric (human-centered) religion is Christianity with its roots in Judaism.

-The feature of Christianity that gave rise to the attitude of mastery was the assignment of spirit to humans only.
+The feature of Christianity that gave rise to the attitude of mastery was the assignment of spirit (or souls) to humans only.
 Animals and other living things were denied a spirit in mainstream Christianity.

 A minority voice within Christianity has been that of St. Francis.
 He rejected the narrow view that only humans possess a spirit or soul and considered all life as sacred.
 He in effect assigned a spirit to every living creature.